OneleNohaba/academic-projects/README.md

     - DOM manipulation with jQuery
     - LINQ/Lambda expressions
     - Use of add-ons and third-party integrations in MVC
+  - **Instructions to Run the Application**
+    1. Ensure you have .NET 6.0 SDK and Microsoft SQL Server installed on your machine.
+    2. Clone the repository to your local machine.
+    3. Navigate to the project directory: `Year 2/Assignment 3`.
+    4. Open the solution file (`.sln`) in Visual Studio.
+    5. In your MS SQL Server instance, create a new database for the application using the provided SQL scripts located in the `Assignment 3` folder.
+First run the `library.sql` script to create the empty database, then run the `drop and create Archive.sql` to add the necessary `Archive` table.
+    6. Add/Edit the database connection through the Tools > Connect to Database option in Visual Studio to point to your local SQL Server instance.
+    7. Build the solution to restore dependencies.
+    8. Run the application using Visual Studio's built-in debugger or by executing the compiled binary from the output directory.

 - **[INF271 Assignment 1](./Year%202/CapeMint%20Project)** - The first individual assignment for the module: a portal for a tourism management company called CapeMint Holdings.
   - **Tech Stack**: